 Rating: D+ Not Great

 The Yeerks have acquired both an animal experimentation facility, and a meatpacking plant.
-The animorphs decide to walk right inside.
+Without much more information to go on, but sure that something sinister is going on, the animorphs decide to walk right inside disguised as the animals themselves.

 Review in Progress